 Drude Model

 The Drude model, developed in 1900 by Paul Drude, provides a classical explanation of electrical conduction in metals.
 This model treats electrons as a gas of particles moving randomly within the metal lattice, colliding with ions.
 When an electric field is applied, the electrons experience a force that causes them to drift in a specific direction, resulting in an electric current.
-The Drude model predicts that conductivity is proportional to the density of free electrons, their charge, and the average time between collisions.
+Which means the Drude model predicts that conductivity is proportional to the density of free electrons, their charge, and the average time between collisions.
 Although the Drude model is a simplification of reality, it successfully explains many basic properties of conductors, such as Ohm's law, which states that the current through a conductor is proportional to the voltage applied across it.

 Quantum Mechanical View